 ✓ Pros

-- Most accurate UK database
+- Most accurate UK food database

-- Nutritionist-verified entries
+- Nutritionist-verified entries with food images

 ✗ Cons